mayankmssharma/Signal-Analysis-using-deep-learning/README.md

 # Signal-Analysis-using-deep-learning
-Classification of heart beats and implementation on embedded system (Raspberry Pi) The data is received from an Arduino and the testing is done on the Raspebrry Pi.
+Classification of ECG Signals using Raspberry Pi and implementation on embedded system (Raspberry Pi) The data is received from an Arduino and the testing is done on the Raspebrry Pi.